-All credentials presented to the Institute become property of Moody Bible Institute and cannot be returned to the applicant.
+All credentials presented to the Institute become property of MBI and cannot be returned to the applicant.
 Therefore, it is advisable that the applicant make photocopies of materials submitted for personal records and future use.
-When completing the application materials, the applicant should be certain to include information about personal and academic circumstances that would be helpful in the evaluation of his or her profile.
-A paper application is available by calling 1.800.967.4624.
+When completing the application, the applicant should be certain to include information about personal and academic circumstances that would be helpful in the evaluation of his or her profile.
+No applicant can be admitted who has not been approved by the Admissions Committee and received an office notice from the dean of admissions.

 Admission decisions are based on an evaluation of all required materials submitted in support of the application.
-A candidate who wishes to be considered must submit the following items to the Admissions Office by the appropriate application deadline of the respective program and/or semester:
+A candidate who wishes to be considered must submit the following items to the Office of Admissions by the appropriate application deadline of the respective program, degree, and/or semester:

-- Completed application for admission - Nonrefundable application fee for all venues (see financial page) - Autobiographical essay(s) - Official transcripts from all schools attended (secondary schools and colleges) - ACT or SAT score (waived with 30 college credits or out of high school for two years) - TOEFL scores (international applicants only) - Pastor's reference - Two Christian adult friends' references.
-All character references must be filled out by individuals who have known the applicant for a minimum of one full year and who are not family members.
-(Chicago and Spokane applicants)
+- Completed application for admission - Nonrefundable application fee (see page 51) - Autobiographical essays - Official transcripts from all schools attended (all secondary schools and postsecondary schools) - ACT or SAT score (waived with 30 college credits earned or high school graduation two years prior to application)

+- TOEFL scores (international applicants only) - Pastor's reference - Two Christian adult friends' references.
+All character references must be completed by individuals who have known the applicant for a minimum of one full year prior to application and who are not family members.